This easy vegan creamy tomato soup recipe is made with fresh basil, simple ingredients, and no dairy. Perfect for chilly nights or meal prep.

 Carefully pour the tomato soup into a large blender.
 Since it will be hot, you’ll need to blend without the centerpiece in the lid to allow steam to escape.
 Cover with a washcloth to prevent spills.
 Blend the soup until it’s smooth, for about 30 seconds.

-Parmesan Crisps (not vegan/dairy-free)
+Parmesan Crisps (optional)

 To prepare the Parmesan crisps, heat a large nonstick skillet over medium-high heat.
 In a small mixing bowl, combine the panko, cheese, paprika, and cumin.
 Cut in the butter until the mixture is crumbly.